Author: Tamz

 You can probably tell from the title of my blog that I am a deep thinker and have, unfortunately, spent most of my life ruminating and worrying my way through to now.

-It is through my current healing process that I sought solace in writing down how I was feeling.
-Writing feels good, especially when something is weighing on my mind, as a way to feel some sense of release.
+Writing feels good—especially when something is weighing on my mind—as a way to find a sense of release.

-After writing my thoughts and feelings of the day down, I found myself looking over what I had written and trying to think of it from another’s perspective.
-By doing so, I was able to not excuse my thoughts or behaviors, but better understand what was happening and try to use that in order to show up better next time.
+After writing my thoughts and feelings of the day, I found myself looking over what I had written and trying to think of it from another’s perspective.

-I mean, let’s face it, no matter how hard we strive as parents to be perfect for our children, we’re going to get it wrong from time to time, and what matters is how we show them the ability to apologise when we’re wrong, show them how to work through OUR big emotions, and strive to be better.
-Not only for them, but for ourselves and others around us.
+What matters is how we show them that we can apologise when we’re wrong, show them how to work through OUR big emotions, and strive to be better—not only for them, but for ourselves and others around us.

 I’m going to lay it out there that I am in no way a professional.
 I have never trained in any way that would allow me to say I am qualified to help people.
 I am definitely not that.
-I suppose I hope that, just by showing up and talking about my experiences, no matter how big or small, maybe someone reading this might find the courage to talk about their own struggles as a parent.

 I firmly believe that talking openly is the key to healing, and if someone doesn’t want to hear it, then find the one person who will, even if that is a stranger at the other end of a helpline.